 A sample Area Target database is not included in the Vuforia Core Samples.
 You will need to create and use your own Area Target.
 Please consult the guides on the Best Practices for Preparing and Scanning an Environment and How to create an Area Target to learn more on creating Area Targets.
-Additionally, Area Targets is only supported on iOS device capable of running ARKit, Android devices capable of running ARCore, and the Microsoft HoloLens devices.
+Additionally, Area Targets as a runtime feature are only supported on iOS device capable of running ARKit, Android devices capable of running ARCore, and the Microsoft HoloLens devices.

 Creating your Area Target Unity Project

-If you have your own Area Target ready and at hand as a *.unitypackage you can start the following steps.
+If you have your own Area Target ready and at hand as a *.unitypackage you can begin with the following steps.

-- Start by creating and opening a new project in Unity 2019.2 or newer.
+- Start by creating and opening a new project in Unity.
+For supported Unity Editor versions, see Supported Versions.

-- Set up your project with Vuforia Engine by adding the Vuforia registry.
+- Set up your project with Vuforia Engine by adding the Vuforia Engine SDK.
 See here on how to do this.

 - Remove the default Main Camera from the scene.
 Replace it with an ARCamera by going to the GameObject menu -> Vuforia Engine -> AR Camera.